 Darren Godwin completed a Graduate Diploma of Psychological Science in 2020 and an Advanced Graduate Diploma of Psychology in 2021 at Deakin University, Melbourne.
 His honours thesis investigated the effects of mental imagery on tasks involving anticipation, with the intention of expanding mental imagery training techniques in sport.

 Darren has invested 9 years into training and playing cricket from the age of 9 to 18.
-He has played representation level cricket at each age bracket throughout his career.
+He has played representation-level cricket at each age bracket throughout his career.
 He has been fortunate enough to have been coached by several domestic and international ex-professional cricketers including Merv Hughes, Ray Bright, Graham Vimpani, Keith Stackpole, and Graham Matthews.
 All of whom taught him the value of learning a diverse range of play styles.
-Like the Condor Performance team, Darren found that the amphitheatre of sport was a way to explore the internal experience and its impact on performance.
+Like the Condor Performance team, Darren found that the amphitheater of sport was a way to explore the internal experience and its impact on performance.

 Darren has also built an understanding of the world of esports and its landscape.
 He has previously volunteer coached individuals and teams in CS:GO and DotA.
 Darren is currently trying to understand the mental practices that benefit competitors across multiple disciplines.
 He is interested in working alongside all forms and styles of performers in assisting them to find the best version of themselves.